Equal opportunity and workforce programs | On-the-job training program

 If a contractor does not meet the OJT goal for a project – trainee and/or hours goal – it must provide MnDOT Office of Civil Rights (OCR) with a written explanation of the GFE made to reach the goal.

 There is no template or formula for contractors to follow when drafting the GFE explanation.
-However, MnDOT OCR has a list of questions, which is neither all-inclusive nor intended to serve as a checklist, to aid in this process.
+However, MnDOT OCR's list of questions, which is neither all-inclusive nor intended to serve as a checklist, can aid in this process.

 Questions to consider